Bulk workflows

 - Keep URLs stable before generating print assets.

-- Use the API for repeatable generation when files need consistent settings.
+- Use the API for repeatable 50-row ZIP batches when files need consistent settings or agent automation.

 - Archive the source data with the generated QR files.